4Subsea/evapy/README.md

 ## Usage

-Usage examples are provided as Jupyter notebooks.
-See:
+Usage examples are provided as Jupyter notebooks in the documentation.

-    ./jupyter notekook examples/

 ## Need Help?